mvkkiran/BOTSH/README.md

 Building Topology Ontology for Smart Homes (BOTSH) is an interoperable ontology developed based on BOT and customized specifically to the domain of smart homes.
 There are around 8 classes and 15 properties.
 It is completely aligned with Smart Home and Building Ontology (BOSH) which is a domain ontology for smart homes consisting of sensors, actuators, appliances, observations and measurements.

+#### The ontology is available at http://purl.org/botsh
+#### The ontology documentation is available at http://purl.org/botsh/documentation

 ## BOTSH - Demo